-“Look, I can handle this,” I said, hoping to sound reassuring.
+“Look, I can handle this,” I said, hoping to appear that I had more intestinal fortitude than a tapeworm.
 “I know what I’m doing.”

-“But, isn’t joining a gym better than being chased every night?
-Why subject yourself to more stress and injury?”
+“But, isn’t joining a gym better than being accosted every night?
+Why subject yourself to needless anxiety?”

 I often took an evening walk before bedtime, to unwind and keep that middle-aged pudge at bay.
-And my girlfriend’s neighborhood seemed perfect, with steep, sloping streets and neighbors who were early-to-bed and rarely outside to observe my evening sojourn.
-As I occasionally perched above my neighbor’s begonias and showered their delicate petals with a gilded stream — when you gotta go, you gotta go — I preferred it that way, to be unseen.
+And my girlfriend’s neighborhood seemed perfect, with neighbors who were early-to-bed and rarely outside.
+As I perched above their begonias and showered the delicate petals with a gilded stream — when you gotta go, you gotta go — I preferred to remain incognito.

 The little dog, however, made my evening walks a thing of dread.
-The prospect of exercise now meant the terror of a moppy-haired, stubby-legged creature darting out of the shadows with a mouth full of razor blades.
-On several occasions, I tried to punt the little monster toward an imaginary goalpost, but it always scurried away before I could marshal a proper kick — and then the bastard would swing around and gnaw at my heels.
-The wretched animal had even stripped me of my wherewithal to hold an open bottle of beer afterward without trembling, the lager spilling into wasteful puddles of unrealized inebriation on the floor.
-In other words, I had become a wimp.
+The prospect of exercise now meant the terror of a moppy-haired, stubby-legged creature darting out of the shadows with a mouth full of pint-sized razor blades.
+On several occasions, I tried to punt the little monster toward an imaginary goalpost, but it always scurried away before I could marshal a proper kick.

 The cantankerous mutt, however, was not my only problem.